cakephp/docs/en/core-libraries/components/access-control-lists.rst

 One nice thing about a CakePHP ACL setup is that each ACO automatically contains four properties related to CRUD (create, read, update, and delete) actions.
-You can create children nodes under each of these five main ACOs, but using CakePHP's built in action management covers basic CRUD operations on a given object.
+You can create children nodes under each of these five main ACOs, but using CakePHP's built-in action management covers basic CRUD operations on a given object.
 Keeping this in mind will make your ACO trees smaller and easier to maintain.
 We'll see how these are used later on when we discuss how